monsoonmaelstrom/book2/book2.md

 They each put their hands back up and the air cools a little bit more, but Davy doesn’t yank his hand away like he did the first time.
 After a few seconds they drop their hands.

 “That’s… I’m supposed to do that for thirty miles?”
-Liam asks incredulously.
+Liam wonders, incredulously.

 I shrug.
 “Do it for however long you think you can, and then I’ll pick it up after that.
 It gets easier the more you do it.
 Eventually, you should be able to do it without thinking.
 Okay.
-Let’s go,” I say as I lead my horse out.
+Let’s go,” I state as I lead my horse out.

 ----